Murder of June Anne Devaney: Investigation

-After first establishing that no match for this set of fingerprints could be found within the police fingerprint bureau—meaning the perpetrator had not previously been convicted of any crime—attention turned to every male at or over the age of 16 within the local community.
+After first establishing that no match for this set of fingerprints could be found within the police fingerprint bureau—indicating the perpetrator had not previously been convicted of any crime—attention turned to every male at or over the age of 16 within the local community.
 In a joint effort between local police forces and senior detectives from Scotland Yard, the Detective Chief Inspector in charge of the investigation, DCI John Capstick, then proposed that every male at or over the age of 16 who lived or was in the vicinity of Blackburn (then a town of 123,000 inhabitants) between 14 and 15 May be fingerprinted.
 The public were asked to cooperate with police throughout this undertaking, with the promise that all records obtained would not be compared for usage in other cases, and that these records would be destroyed at the completion of this task.

-The mass operation began, and a special card was developed so that the identifiable sections of the perpetrator's left hand found upon the bottle (the left forefinger, middle finger, ring finger and a section of the left palm) could be recorded swiftly.
+The mass operation began on 23 May, and a special card was developed so that the identifiable sections of the perpetrator's left hand found upon the bottle (the left forefinger, middle finger, ring finger and a section of the left palm) could be recorded swiftly.
 The card also recorded the individual's name, address, and National Identity Registration Number.
-Also on the card was a section pertaining to the individual's stated movements between 11 p.m. on 14 May and 2 a.m.
-15 May.
+Also on the card was a section pertaining to the individual's stated movements between 11 p.m. on 14 May and 2 a.m. on 15 May.

 The task-force to carry out this endeavour was led by Inspector William Barton and comprised a team of 20 officers who, armed with details from the Electoral Register, set about the districts collecting fingerprints and comparing them against those upon the Winchester bottle.
 Over the course of two months, over 40,000 sets of prints were taken from more than 35,000 homes without a match being found.